VinaLx/VinaLx.github.io/_posts/2018-11-28-haskell-lens-1.md

 setSnd :: Setter (a, b) b
 ```

-But wait, do I always have to set the sub-object to the same type?
+But wait, it's not really necessary to always set the sub-object to a value of the same type,
-In this tuple example, the problem become quite obvious, let's fix that.
+which is quite obvious in this tuple example.

 ```haskell
 type Setter s t a b = (a -> b) -> s -> t